Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 A mandatory pause — introduced by Guard when behavioral signals exceed configured thresholds — forces a gap between the moment of deterioration and the next entry decision.
 This is not the same as remembering to pause.
 A remembered pause is subject to the same override pressure as the revenge trade itself.
 A software-enforced pause is not negotiable.

-For prop firm traders specifically, Guard can also be configured to enforce a session end when P&L approaches (not reaches) the evaluation’s maximum daily loss limit.
+For prop firm traders specifically, Guard can also be configured to block all new entries — a hard Trading Pause or Disconnect — when P&L approaches (not reaches) the evaluation’s maximum daily loss limit.
+Your open position stays yours to exit; Guard prevents you from adding to the damage.
+If you want positions auto-closed at that point, you can opt into auto-flatten on Disconnect — it is off by default.
 This creates a buffer before the evaluation-ending threshold — the equivalent of a circuit breaker that fires before the exchange’s own circuit breaker.

 The evaluation environment specifically